 Diane Jarvi’s recordings Foreign Winds, Revontuli, Flying Into Blue and Paper Heart and Wild Gardens are heard on radio throughout Europe, Australia as well as around the US.
-She has been the recent subject of two film documentaries, Muistot and Kaipuu, by the award-winning Finnish filmmaker Erkki Määtänen.
+She has been the subject of two film documentaries, Muistot and Kaipuu, by the award-winning Finnish filmmaker Erkki Määtänen.
 She is known in Finland as Minnesotan Satakieli — The Minnesota Nightingale.
 She has studied kantele and Finnish folk music at the Sibelius Academy.
 And she has been the recipient of artistic grants and awards including a McKnight MacPhail performing fellowship and awarded Finlandia Foundation Performer of the Year.
 In 2010 she was the recipient of a grant from the Minnesota Arts and Cultural Heritage fund from the Minnesota State Arts Board to teach kantele in the town of Cokato, MN.
 She has also received a writing fellowship grant and an artist initiative grant from the Minnesota State Arts Board.

 An award-winning poet under the name Diane Jarvenpa, Jarvi has three books of poetry.
 Her most recent book, The Tender, Wild Things, was published by New Rivers Press.